 As one of three final exercise options, MA students may elect to sit for a one-hour oral exam.
 The MA oral takes place in the final semester.
 It is conducted by two faculty members on a topic and list of readings submitted by the student.
 Lists normally consist of ten primary texts and three secondary texts selected from those established by the department to represent various fields.
 Alternatively, students may devise a list of comparable scope with its own principle of coherence (thematic, generic, or the like), accompanied by a one-page proposal explaining the selection of texts.
 All lists must be approved by an area committee head or other appropriate faculty member as well as the Director of Graduate Studies.
 Applications and lists for the MA oral are available here.

-Designed to make doctoral candidates professionally conversant with two separate areas of scholarship and teaching, the PhD oral exam typically takes place in the fall of the third year, though students who are prepared to do so may take it earlier.
+Designed to make doctoral candidates professionally conversant with two separate areas of scholarship and teaching, the PhD oral exam must take place by October 30 of the third year, though students who are prepared to do so may take it earlier.
 Students are examined in two areas, in an historical Period and either an additional historical Period or another recognized Field of study, such as critical theory.
 Since the Period and Field lists are intended to consolidate general mastery, they ought not to be narrowly tailored in line with particular thesis plans.
 Rather, lists should be designed in light of a student's long-term teaching and research goals.